Nancy Coleman

 Nancy Coleman (December 30, 1912 – January 18, 2000) was an American film, stage, television and radio actress.
 After working on radio and appearing on the Broadway stage, Nancy Coleman moved to Hollywood to work for Warner Bros. studios.

 Early life

 Coleman was born December 30, 1912, in Everett, Washington, where her father, Charles Sumner Coleman, was editor of The Daily Herald.
 Her mother, Grace Sharplass Coleman, was "an accomplished violinist."
 The family lived in Everett, Washington, where she graduated with honors from Everett High School.

 She attended the University of Washington in Seattle where she majored in English and was a member of the Alpha Lambda chapter of Kappa Alpha Theta.
 After graduating, she was accepted at Columbia University's Teacher's College in New York.
-She attended the university, but dropped out, moving to San Francisco, California, where she worked as an elevator operator of a department store.
+She attended the university, but dropped out, moving to San Francisco, California, where she worked as an elevator operator at a department store.

 Career

 Early in her career as an actress, Coleman portrayed Alice Hughes on the radio version of the soap opera Young Doctor Malone.
 Coleman also appeared as the lead in the 04/13/1943 episode of "Suspense", entitled "Fear Paints a Picture".
 On television, she played Helen Emerson on Valiant Lady.

 Coleman's Broadway credits include Liberty Jones (1941), The Sacred Flame (1952), and The Desperate Hours (1955).

 Memorable roles include playing the mistress to a Nazi (played by Helmut Dantine) in Edge of Darkness and co-starring with Paul Henreid in In Our Time.
 In the 1950s, Coleman began making guest appearances on television.
 She also played Anne Brontë in the film Devotion (1946) opposite Olivia de Havilland and Ida Lupino.